GuildCrafts/web-development-js/_goals/312-Week_5_Assessment.md

 TODO: define specs for browser interactivity

-### Screencast
+## Assessment

-When you are done building your application, make a 10-15 minute screencast explaining your code.
+After you finish building your application, you'll do a walk of your code (probably via a video call / screen share) with an assessor.

-Walk through the user interface in the browser, and then go through each file in your code and explain how it works (as best you can).
+They will likely ask you to walk through your project starting with the user interface, and then to go through each file in your code and explain how it works.

-Make sure to address the following questions:
+To prepare for this assessment, consider the following questions.
+These may or may not be things the assessor will ask about.
+You should be able to provide a good answer to any of them.

-- [ ] How can a user take the actions specified in the [user stories](#user-stories)?
+- How can a user take the actions specified in the [user stories](#user-stories)?
-- [ ] How are the project files organized?
+- How are the project files organized?
 What does each file do?
-- [ ] What are the different routes and which views do they relate to?
+- What are the different routes and which views do they relate to?
-- [ ] Where is data read from and written to the database?
+- Where is data read from and written to the database?
-- [ ] How do you start the server?
+- How do you start the server?

-You can use the built-in Quicktime app on a Mac to make a screencast.
+- What were the stages of your development?
+Walk through your commit history to show how your project grew.

 ## Resources